Teal-chan/Project-Heartbeat-VFX-Mod/README.md

 - Bezier curve support for Offset, Mirai Link and possibly Field Slide
 - Expansion of Spotlight shader to a maximum of 5 instead of 2
-- A hidden surprise known only to Discord members
 - YouTube tutorial series

 ### Reporting Issues